As a running coach, I can confidently say that sprinting is one of the most versatile and effective tools in any runner’s training toolbox.

 Parke elaborates further on how to achieve that proper form:

-• A sprinter runs with their hands moving in a vertical motion from hips to chin.
+- A sprinter runs with their hands moving in a vertical motion from their hips to their chin.
 There is no horizontal motion.

-• When you run, be sure that your feet are hitting the ground directly beneath your hips.
+- When you run, ensure that your feet hit the ground directly beneath your hips.

 Roussel advises that you approach sprinting with the right mindset: